barthelemyleveque/lem_in/README.md

 In the first line you have L0-99 which means the first ant goes to room "99", then L1-806 which means the second ant goes to room "806" etc.

+The rules of lem-in state that there can be only one ant in a room at a time.
+Which cause superposition problems that were fixed using a custon Edmond-Karps algorithm and graph theory.